 Some might say, look, get rid of the mortgage and you’ll save a ton of interest.
 Yes, but the mortgage is good debt, as it’s secured, i.e. it’s tied to an asset.
 The interest rate is also very low, making it a cheap source of funds.
-Mortgage debt is good debt as the cheap source of funds allows you to invest your excess funds- which is the key to becoming financially independent!
+Also, mortgage debt is good debt as the cheap source of funds allows you to invest your surplus.
+And, investing your surplus is the key to becoming financially independent!

-Further, as a mortgage is a secured loan, if sh*t really did hit the fan, you could sell your home, and pay off the mortgage (and hopefully keep any remaining equity).
+Further, since a mortgage is a secured loan, if worst really did come to worst, you could sell your home.
+Then, pay off the mortgage and hopefully keep any remaining equity.

 So what to do?
 Work to pay off those credit cards as fast as possible.
 Start with the one with the lowest balance (Credit Card B).
-Then take the monthly payment that you would have applied towards Credit Card B, and put it towards the Credit Card C. And when that one is paid, finish with the last card.
+Then, when it’s paid, have a little party.
+And, the monthly payment that you would have applied towards Credit Card B can now go towards Credit Card C. Rinse and repeat.

 Does it mean you shouldn’t use a credit card?
 No. By all means, use a credit card that gives you some nice perks, i.e. credit card points, or cashback.
 But pay it off every single month, in full!
 The interest on those cards is just killer, so why not pay it off?

 What about the car loan and the mortgage?
-If you absolutely need the car, keep it.
-But pay it off fast.
-As fast as possible.
-That car payment could be used to invest in yourself, in a rental property, a side hustle, or your retirement (stocks).
+Sure, if you absolutely need the car to earn money, keep it.
+But pay off that debt, and fast.
+Certainly, as fast as possible.
+That car payment could then be used to invest in yourself, in a rental property, a side hustle, or your retirement (stocks).

 Lever 1 – Reduce Expenses